xgirma/advanced-state-management-in-react-applications/chapters/ch.03/01.container.pattern/README.md

-# Lifting state with the container pattern
+# Pattern 01: Lifting state with the container pattern

 > Draws a line between state and presentation.